TwitchPlaysPokemon/pokecat/pokesetspec.md

 ### Obligatory fields

-**ingamename**
-  : Name the Pokémon has ingame.
-Maximum of 10 characters.
-While not necessarily unique, Pokémon with the same ingame name cannot be on the same team due to technical limitations.

 **setname**
   : Defaults to "Standard".
 The name of the current set.
 Should be used to differentiate multiple sets of the same species, e.g. "Stadium 2", "Physical" or "High Attack".
 Should *not* be used to name formes like "A" as in Unown A or "Psychic" as in Arceus Psychic, as the form names get automatically added.